New Build Mortgage Broker & Advisers

 If you’re going to buy a new build property, your first step should be to speak to a mortgage broker.
 We can help you work out how much you can afford to borrow and what it’ll cost.
 There are a few key elements of the process of getting a mortgage which you need to be aware of.

 Regardless of the type of property (New build Houses or Flats) you’re buying, we always advise that you’re as organized and as mortgage ready as possible so you are in the best position to move forward.
-What this means is to have your documentation ready or easily accessible and having all of the information your mortgage broker requires for the mortgage application.
+What this means is to have your documentation ready or easily accessible and having all of the information your mortgage adviser requires for the mortgage process.
 When it comes to buying new build homes, you need to be even more ahead of the game as when you put down a deposit, you often only have 28 days to exchange contracts.

 New Build Property Mortgage Application